COVID-19 Is Not a Threat to District’s Water Supply

 Bella Vista Water’s Tap Water Is Clean, Safe, Reliable

-The COVID-19 health emergency has prompted “panic buying” of bottled water that has emptied store shelves and sown confusion over water safety.
+During the initial COVID-19 health emergency “panic buying” of bottled water emptied store shelves and sown confusion over water safety.
 There is no need to overbuy bottled water, which is far more expensive than tap water, and boiling your water is not necessary.
 Bella Vista Water District continues to operate 24/7.
 We want to assure our community that we have a plentiful, affordable, water supply.

 Bella Vista Water District Serves High-Quality Tap Water

 Water systems are identified as one of 16 critical infrastructure sectors vital to the United States.
 To ensure high-quality tap water, Bella Vista Water District disinfects the water before it enters our system - this water treatment process removes and kills viruses, including Coronaviruses such as COVID-19, as well as other pathogens.
 In addition, Bella Vista Water District conducts over 260 routine water quality tests annually; these analyses are performed by highly-skilled staff both on-site and in State-certified laboratories.

 During these challenging and unprecedented times, Bella Vista Water District remains resilient as we do our part to reduce the spread of COVID-19.
 With the fluid and rapidly evolving situation, we continue to monitor developments and will adjust as needed to ensure the health and safety of our customers, employees, and the community.